Bricklin History (1974-1976)

 AMC V8 Engine

-The first Bricklin cars were powered by AMC's 360ci engine.
+The first-year models were powered by American Motor's 360ci engine.
 The single 4-barrel V8 engine produced 220 horsepower and 315 ft/lb of torque.
-Records show around 780 Bricklins were manufactured in 1974 using the AMC engine.

 First-year transmission options were a either a three-speed Torque-Command automatic or a Borg-Warner T-10 four-speed manual.
 Just 137 Bricklin owners opted for the 4-speed transmission.
 Rear axle ratio was 3.15:1.